LucasWang474/Arch-Configurations/[01]Arch-Basic-Installation-Guide.md

 1. Plug in your USB and press `F2`, `F12` or something else during the [POST](https://en.wikipedia.org/wiki/Power-on_self_test) phase.

-2. Select the first column.
+2. Select the corresponding USB row.

 3. Then you will be logged in on the first [virtual console](https://en.wikipedia.org/wiki/Virtual_console) as the root user, and presented with a [Zsh](https://wiki.archlinux.org/index.php/Zsh) shell prompt.